u0953009/11/README.md

 **4. Conclusion**
    - During the training, there was the most noticeable improvement in classifying unsuccessful tries when increasing input dimension from 150x150 to 350x350.
    - Adding simulation images to train the model didn't make a drastic change even though more than 50% of the number of original images were added.
 It seems that simulation images barely helps to improve the accuracy of classification.
-   - When adding extraced images from videos, there was an improvement in sucessuful classification.
+   - When adding extraced images from videos, there was an improvement in classifying successful tries.
    - Model 4 shows 88% accuracy on the test.
 It is a moderate number.
 The model classified unsuccessful photo much better than successful photo.
    - Insufficient number of training data was the hardest problem to solve in training the model.
 ## Installation